good72/cleaningdata/CodeBook.md

 The tided data only includes the mean and std values.
 Additionally the training and test data have been combined into a single file - now distinguished by the "isTraining" column.
 The activity

-Here's the columns in the tidied data:
+Here's the columns in the tidied data ("cleandata.txt"):

 Column                                | Type    | Notes
 ------------------------------------- | ------- | -------------------------------------------------------